sjbrown/1kfa/mod_guide_gm.md

-There are 3 supported campaign lengths: **One-Shot** -- a campaign that begins and ends in a single session, **9-hour** -- a campaign that takes 3 sessions, and **30-hour**, which spans up to 10 sessions.
+There are 3 supported campaign lengths: **One-Shot** -- a campaign that begins and ends in a single session, **9-hour** -- a campaign that takes 3 sessions, and **30-hour**, which can span up to 10 sessions.

 New players should start with a One-Shot campaign.

 ## Organization

-This guide covers a lot of ground, from conversations that happen before the game has even started, to the connection stories have to our inner humanity, to how many points of damage a trap incurs.
+This guide covers a lot of ground, from the stance to take when playing as a GM, to the connection stories have to our inner humanity, to how many points of damage a trap incurs.

-It is recommended that you read the guide once over, and then use it as reference, picking particular sections to concentrate on one-at-a-time.
+Read the guide once over, and then keep it handy so you can refer to the rules, picking particular sections to concentrate on one-at-a-time.

-If you'd rather start by getting a taste of what this game is all about, you are recommended start with the [First-time Players](#first-time-players) section, and then come back to the beginning.

 <div class="note">